tytydraco/yessleep/out/Is_anyone_close_to_Wadsmuns_Department_Store_Ive_been_stuck_here_for_the_last_48_hours.md

 edit 8:

 I'm not going to update anymore, I just wanted to say again, I'm fine.
 Nothing happened in the basement.
 I just decided to stay.
-This building is absolutely not a mirage designed to trap tourists with a insatiable desire for material objects.
+This building is absolutely not a mirage designed to trap tourists with an insatiable desire for material objects.

 Don't look for me,

 Good buy